enricodeleo/pino-airbrake-transport/README.md

         performanceStats: false,
       },
     },
-    level: "info", // which level to send to aibrake },
+    minLevel: "info", // minimum log level that should be sent to Aibrake },
 });
 ```

-if log contain error, it will send to aibrake using captureException if not it will use captureMessage.

 ## Credits